JadfAfrigis/AddressMatch/README.md

 #### Calculating HMAC SHA-1 Authentication code

-The sample JavaScript code below details how to calculate the HMAC SHA-1 authentication code that must be included in requests made to AfriGIS SaaS. __Note that the query-string component associated with the opt-in parameters must be included in the string used to calculate HMAC SHA-1 authentication code.__
+The sample JavaScript code below details how to calculate the HMAC SHA-1 authentication code which must be included in requests made to AfriGIS SaaS. __Note that the query-string component associated with the opt-in parameters must be included in the string used to calculate HMAC SHA-1 authentication code.__

 ```javascript